ray-project/ray/doc/source/cluster/kubernetes/user-guides/rayservice.md

 Finally, the old RayCluster is terminated.

 Certain exceptions don't trigger a zero downtime upgrade.
-Only the fields managed by Ray autoscaler, `replicas` and `scaleStrategy.workersToDelete`, don't trigger a zero downtime upgrade.
+Only the fields managed by Ray autoscaler—`replicas`, `minReplicas`, `maxReplicas`, and `scaleStrategy.workersToDelete`—don't trigger a zero downtime upgrade.
 When you update these fields, KubeRay doesn't propagate the update from RayService to RayCluster custom resources, so nothing happens.

 ```sh